fidsusj/HateSpeechDetection/docs/milestone/README.md

 extraction).
 That is why first experiments are done in these two areas.
 The experiments for exploring the dataset are described in the next chapter.

+Baselines are important to compare our classifiers against.
+As the beginning of this task is scheduled at mid january and our focus was first to build a proper common dataset, preprocessing pipeline and text representations, no research inspite of the papers already gathered during the project proposal phase was done.
+The features chosen will actually be quite similar to the ones stated in the project proposal and its referenced feature and classifier papers.

 ### Other

 For the high-level architecture description and the data analysis, please refer to the individual chapters